phorton1/phorton1/Artisan.md

 - **Controller** - a DLNA Controller connects a Renderer to a Server and presents a User Interface.
-It generally controls the Renderer and shows context information, like the images and descriptions, for the current Track(s) being streamed by the Renderer and alows the Renderer to be "programmed" to play a given Track, folder tree, Album, playlist, and so on.
+It generally controls the Renderer and shows context information, like the images and descriptions, for the current Track(s) being streamed by the Renderer and allows the Renderer to be "programmed" to play a given Track, folder tree, Album, playlist, and so on.